-1) Installing ties / rails to the deck
+1) Installing ties \slash rails to the floor

-- a) On a solid working surface set the deck section down along side a straight edge or two straight edge's trapping the deck to the work surface. - b) On one side / half of the deck assembly apply spots of glue on the top of the [7] stringer sets, then place the tie / rail assembly centered over the steel strip mostly covering / hiding the pencil line with the end Guard timbers. - c) Repeat the above operation "c" for the installation of the s
+- a) On a solid working surface set the floor section down along side a straight edge or two straight edge's trapping the floor to the work surface. - b) Apply spots of glue on the top of the [7] stringer sets, then place the tie / rail assembly centered over the steel strip locking with the tabs on the Cross-Bearer and the end Guard timbers on the ties.